- Who We Are

 Transparency International New Zealand (TINZ) is the recognised New Zealand representative of Transparency International, the global civil society organisation against corruption.
 We are a not-for-profit incorporated society with charitable status.
 We are non-political and non-partisan.

-A world in which the institutions of government, politics, business and civil society are built on strong integrity systems and the daily lives of people are free from corruption.
+A world with trusted integrity systems in which government, politics, business, civil society and the daily lives of people are free of corruption.

 The Integrity Plus 2013 New Zealand National Integrity System Assessment was released by Transparency International New Zealand on International Anti-Corruption Day, 9 December 2013.